 French internet users would vary as there are a few anomalies when compiling these estimates.
 It is estimated that there are about 4% of internet users who prefer French.
 This could be above even the number of Arabic users but with about 59 to 79 million on the internet we would list it at number 7 on our list.
 This could vary if exact estimates are received, especially from the French-speaking former French colonies in Africa.

 Though Russia is a world power in many other aspects when it comes to internet users they are at number 8 on our list with about 3% users globally.
 There are an estimated 45 to 59 million online Russians at any given time.
 This may be due to the fact that 70 years of the communist ideology that they tried to project, effectively shut this language off from the rest of the world.

-India another economic powerhouse like China with a population of about 1.1 billion people use English prolifically and hence would add onto the number one listing as online users in the English language.
+India is another economic powerhouse like China with a population of about 1.1 billion people use English prolifically and hence would add to the number one listing as online users in the English language.